scoremedia-archived/thampi/docs/source/tutorial.md

 ```

 * The above code first trains the `sklearn` model as `knn`.
 To make the `thampi` web framework send the request data to the model, we wrap `knn` in `ThampiWrapper`, a class which implements the `Model` interface.
 The data sent to the serving endpoint will be passed by `thampi` to the `predict` method as `args`.
 Likewise, one can wrap models of other libraries as well.
+Ignore the `context` argument in the `predict` method for now.
+The `context` object sends in the `Flask` application object(and others in the future) which is probably not required for most of the use cases for now.

 And then at the terminal run